kikito/locus.p8/README.md

 # Cost

-Locus costs approximately 320 tokens.
+Locus costs approximately 360 tokens.

 Performance-wise, it uses integer divisions and bit-shifting operations.
-Query operations use coroutines to provide an iterator interface with minimal memory allocation.
+Query operations use a stateful iterator with minimal memory allocation.
+Cell tables are pooled and recycled to reduce garbage collection overhead.

 # Preemptive FAQ